EffectOrientedProgramming/book/Chapters/05_Monads.md

     c + "d"
 ```

-`show` takes `stop: String` indicating how far we want to get through the execution of `compose` before it fails.
+`compose` takes `stop: String` indicating how far we want to get through the execution of `compose` before it fails.

 The `for` comprehension attempts to execute three calls to `check`, each of which takes the next value of `step` in alphabetic succession.
 Each expression uses the backwards-arrow `<-` to assign the result to a `String` value.